compeople/dh-agent-workshop/Readme.md

 ## Deploy the MCP Server
 As the agent is connecting to a MCP Server, the next step is to create the MCP Server.
 There is one very basic example in the `` mcp/ `` folder in this repository.
+In the following you will deploy this MCP Server to Cloud Run, to use it from the Agent.
+For this tutorial the MCP Server does not require authorization.
+In a real world scenario the server should be secured.

 Make sure, that you are logged in.
 ```bash